 Pre-Paid Funeral Plans

-You have the option of making (and paying for) all your funeral arrangements ahead of time.
+Pre paid funerals give you the option of making and paying for funeral arrangements ahead of time.

 While this might seem morbid to some, in fact it’s a gesture of love to those left behind.